albertodonato/query-exporter/README.rst

 By default, the port is bound on ``localhost``.
 Note that if the name resolves both IPv4 and IPv6 addressses, the exporter will bind on both.

-Both port and host can be overridden via command-line parameters and environment variables.

 Builtin metrics